MikPoik/BotTailor/replit.md

 - Don't seek permission for implementing missing pieces that are clearly needed for the feature to work
 - ALWAYS Prefer complete implementation over workarounds, even if it requires more files/changes
 - Trace to source, not symptoms - Find the actual originating file/function, not just where errors surface
+- For server routes, create modular structure with separation of concerns
+- Use modular design for features
+- UI design choices should be mobile first unless stated otherwise.
+- If you need to use OpenAI models, model "gpt-4.1" is the newest model released on 14.4.2025

 UPDATED MANDATORY WORK PHASES